What Actually is an SBA 504 Loan Debenture?

 How SBA 504 Loans Work

-Certified Development Companies (CDC) such as Business Financial Capital (BFC) partner with financial lenders to provide up to 90 percent financing to businesses for purchasing owner-occupied commercial real estate and equipment.
+Certified Development Companies (CDC) such as Business Financial Capital (BFC) partner with financial lenders to provide up to 90 percent long-term, fixed rate financing to businesses for purchasing owner-occupied commercial real estate and equipment.
 Within the 90 percent of the loan, a CDC such as Business Financial Capital provides up to 40-percent of the financing and the lender such as a bank provides the remaining 50 percent of the loan.
 Business owners pay as little as 10 percent.